 “Prior research indicates that self-distancing enhances adaptive self-reflection about negative past events.”

 Very much in line with the idea of “talking to the mirror,” you need to understand that it is important to treat yourself with the love and compassion that you deserve as a human.
-People will so quickly work to ensure others around them feel loved and cared for but neglect themselves in the process.
+People will quickly work to ensure others around them feel loved and cared for but neglect themselves in the process.

 Dr. Kristin Neff, a psychology professor at the University of Texas drew the conclusion that “self-compassion involves treating yourself just like you would treat your friends or family members.”

-Much like the simple idea of treating others the way you’d want to be treated, it is key to have self-compassion and build yourself up with positive self-talk rather than view yourself only through a negative lens.
+Much like the simple idea of treating others the way you’d want to be treated, it is key to have self-compassion and build yourself up with positive self-talk rather than viewing yourself only through a negative lens.

 When I’ve been working on one song for many weeks at a time, it helps to try and write a new song or revisit an older track to shake things up and keep them fresh.

 It’s similar to an academic trying to solve an equation that just seems impossible to figure out.
 Sometimes, you have to step away and zoom out.

 Taking time to distract your mind with something new can give you that motivation to then revisit what was once feeling tired and worn out, and renew your passion to pursue it!
 If you’re thinking, “I’m stuck,” try taking on a new hobby, playing a sport, or trying out a new family activity.
 Who knows what will change your perspective.

 6. Turn That Productivity Up!

-7. Looking Back and Looking Forward
+7. Look Back and Look Forward

 The last word of encouragement that I’d like to leave you with is to remember that no change comes fast in life.
-I wish it were as easy as saying, “1, 2, 3!” snapping your fingers, and all of a sudden you feel like your best self.
+I wish it were as easy as saying, “1, 2, 3!”, snapping your fingers, and all of a sudden you feel like your best self.

 But like anything worth striving towards, breaking out of a funk in your internal perspective takes time, energy, and a strong support group of friends or family.